IAAA-Lab/dggs-auids/README.md

 # dggs-auids
-Some experiments on producint area identifiers on a DGGS
+Some experiments on producing area identifiers on a DGGS.